nubbthedestroyer/docker-workshop/exercises/4-dockerfiles/README.md

 ## Dockerfile
 A Dockerfile is a simple text-file that contains a list of commands that the Docker client calls while creating an image.
 It's a simple way to automate the image creation process.
 The best part is that the commands you write in a Dockerfile are almost identical to their equivalent Linux commands.
 This means you don't really have to learn new syntax to create your own dockerfiles.

-The application directory does contain a Dockerfile but since we're doing this for the first time, we'll create one from scratch.
-To start, create a new blank file in our favorite text-editor and save it in the same folder as the flask app by the name of Dockerfile.
+So first we'll create a Dockerfile.
+To start, create a new blank file in our favorite text-editor and save it in the same folder as the flask app (app.py file in the 4-dockerfiles folder) by the name of Dockerfile.

 We start with specifying our base image.
 Use the FROM keyword to do that -